dangitstam/Twitter_Viterbi/README.md

 # Viterbi using Trigram Hidden Markov Models on Twitter Data

 Part-of-Speech tagger for tweets using the Viterbi Algorithm.
+Includes a vector-optimized implementation that pre-computes all transition probabilities and iterates through a sequence, calculating the optimal path using NumPy matrix broadcasting in log space.

 Special thanks to Andrew Li (https://github.com/lia4) for explanations of vectorized Viterbi decoding.